 Tip 2: Side-Laying

 Sometimes newborns can have a little tummy trouble.
-I can help to lay the baby on its left side, with any luck this will help your baby to relax.
-Try holding your baby on its left side, on its stomach or try over your shoulder and you should see the baby start to relax.
+Try holding your baby on her left side, on her stomach or try over your shoulder and you should see your baby start to relax.

 Tip 3: White Noise